Gillon McLachlan

-Gillon McLachlan (born 1973) is the chief executive officer of the Australian Football League (AFL).
-He was appointed to the role in 2014, succeeding Andrew Demetriou, having previously served as his deputy.
-In 2022 he announced his resignation from the position which is expected to take effect before the end of the year.
+Gillon McLachlan (born 1973) is a former Australian sports administrator and now CEO of a major gambling company.
+He is the former chief executive officer of the Australian Football League (AFL).
+He was appointed to the role in 2014, succeeding Andrew Demetriou, having previously been his deputy, and finished his contract at the end of the 2023 season, passing the reins to Andrew Dillon.
+McLachlan is currently the CEO of Tabcorp.

-Personal life
+Early life

 McLachlan grew up on his family farm, "Rosebank", located in Mount Pleasant, South Australia.
 His parents are Angus, a former first class cricketer, and Sylvia.
 He is the eldest of four brothers: Hamish, Will and Banjo.
 His uncle, Ian McLachlan, was an Australian government Minister for Defence, and was long term president (to 2014) of the South Australian Cricket Association.

+Schooling

-After completing secondary school as a boarder at St Peter's College, Adelaide, he obtained a Bachelor of Commerce degree at the University of Adelaide in 1995 and a Bachelor of Laws (Honours) degree at the University of Melbourne in 1996, where he was a resident at Trinity College.
+After completing secondary school as a boarder at St Peter's College, Adelaide, McLachlan obtained a Bachelor of Commerce degree at the University of Adelaide in 1995 and a Bachelor of Laws (Honours) degree at the University of Melbourne in 1996, where he was a resident at Trinity College.
 He later completed the Senior Executive Program at Stanford University.
-He is married to Laura Blythe, who was a fellow resident at Trinity College and is the daughter of former Spotless chairman Brian Blythe.
-The McLachlans have four children.

 Sporting career

 McLachlan played Australian football in the Hills Football League colts competition for the now defunct Pleasant Valley club.
 After moving to Melbourne, he played with Melbourne University Blues in the Victorian Amateur Football Association (VAFA).
-Besides playing as a ruckman for the club (1994-2003), he was captain (2000-2002), was awarded the C. W. McLeod Trophy for best-and-fairest (2000), committee member and made a life member (2003).
-He was a regular VAFA Representative including captain.
-He was on the Carlton Football Club supplementary list from 1996 to 1997.
+Besides playing as a ruckman for the club (1994–2003), he was captain (2000–2002), was awarded the C. W. McLeod Trophy for best-and-fairest (2000), committee member and made a life member (2003).

+McLachlan was a regular VAFA representative, including as captain, and was on the Carlton Football Club supplementary list from 1996 to 1997.
 McLachlan has represented Victoria in polo and has been a national selector.